OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 grep -rli 'b1' * | xargs -i@ sed -i '85' @

+### **OFS Platform (Example:= n6000, n6001, fseries-dk, iseries-dk, custom_board) choice (line 173)**

+The script is designed to accomodate many OFS platform choices eg, n6000, n6001, fseries-dk, iseries-dk or a custom_board of your choice.
+By default the script defaults to n6001 as shown below and is set by a variable on line 173 of the ofs-agx7-pcie-attach_eval.sh script.

+      export OFS_PLATFORM=n6001

+but the user can switch platform by changing the OFS_PLATFORM variable, so for example if the user wants to switch to the i-series development kit the command would be

+      export OFS_PLATFORM=iseries-dk

 The ofs-agx7-pcie-attach_eval.sh script has now been modified to the server set-up and the user can proceed to build, compile and simulate the OFS stack
 <br>

 ## **3 ofs-agx7-pcie-attach Evaluation Script**